 Seems like a given, but one cannot be reminded enough.

 Speak when spoken to.

 For non-Croatian speakers, the interview can be very uncomfortable as most of your appointment is spent waiting.
 During this silence, you may wonder if you should be doing or saying something.
 It can be very nerve wracking, especially the first time.
 Just remember, it’s all in your head, so just wait until you’re called on.

 When your chance at residency is on the line, always err on the side of less is more.
 Provide only the information they are asking for and nothing additional.
 You never know what kind of seemingly insignificant detail thrown out during small talk will conflict with some archaic policy, therefore derailing your residency.

-What they'll ask you in the visa interview
+What they’ll ask you in the residency interview

 Now to the good stuff.
 Luckily, it’s a bunch of basics.
 During the interview, the interviewer will complete a form used for their recommendation for approval with standard information that they already have.
 They are just confirming.

 - To confirm your address (where you live in Croatia)

 - To confirm your spouse’s name and when you got married (if applicable)